St Andrews College (Marayong): History

 St Andrews College was established in 1998 from the amalgamation of John Paul II Senior High School (founded in 1981) and Holy Family High School (1967–2010).
 The dual campus high school took its name from the local parish, St Andrew the Apostle.
-At the ARIA Music Awards of 2019, the college teacher, Antonio Chiappetta won Music Teacher of the Year.
+Notable alumni such as legendary retired Australian netball player and television presenter Liz Ellis AO attended the college before its amalgamation of St Andrews College in 1998 and Mel McLaughlin, who currently works as a famous sports presenter at 7NEWS Sydney.
+At the ARIA Music Awards of 2019, Music Teacher Antonio Chiappetta won Music Teacher of the Year.

 Structure

 The school consists of two campus located within a kilometre of each other.
 Junior Campus serves education for years 7-10 while the Senior Campus serves education for year 11 & 12.

 Principals

 The college has had a number of principals since 1998.
 Below is a list of principals.